Why does the park implement temporary wildlife protection zones?

-Temporary closures are put into place to protect a variety of nesting colonial shore birds as well as sea turtle nests.
-The park is required under the Federal Endangered Species Act and the Federal Migratory Bird Act to protect these species, and putting up closures protects these endangered species while still allowing people to drive on most of the beach.
+Temporary protection zones are put into place to protect a variety of nesting colonial shore birds as well as sea turtle nests.
+The park is required under the Federal Endangered Species Act and the Federal Migratory Bird Act to protect these species.
+A wildlife protection zone protects these endangered species while still allowing people to drive on most of the beach.

 Human activity can cause adult birds to abandon their nests.
 In addition, the nests of shore birds are very difficult to see and avoid and when young chicks are threatened, they hide by staying perfectly still and blending in with the sand.
 Closing an area to humans and vehicles prevents nest abandonment, the eggs from being crushed in the nest, or young chicks from being run over.

 Find more information on the Piping Plover webpage.

 Why are the sea turtle protection zones necessary?